bagder/http3-explained/en/why-tcphol.md

 ![a TCP chain between two computers](../images/tcp-chain.png)

-With HTTP/2, typical browsers do tens or hundreds of parallel transfers over that single TCP connection.
+With HTTP/2, typical browsers do tens or hundreds of parallel transfers over a single TCP connection.

-If a single packet is dropped, or lost in the network somewhere between two endpoints that speak HTTP/2, it means the entire TCP connection is brought to a halt while the lost packet needs to be re-transmitted and find its way to the destination.
+If a single packet is dropped, or lost in the network somewhere between two endpoints that speak HTTP/2, it means the entire TCP connection is brought to a halt while the lost packet is re-transmitted and finds its way to the destination.
 Since TCP is this "chain", it means that if one link is suddenly missing, everything that would come after the lost link needs to wait.